Zelenskky: Russian offensive in eastern Ukraine has begun - NewsBreak

 The Donbas is Ukraine’s mostly Russian-speaking industrial heartland in the east, where Moscow-backed separatists have been fighting Ukrainian forces for the past eight years and have declared two independent republics that have been recognized by Russia.

 In recent weeks, the Kremlin declared the capture of the Donbas its main goal of the war after its attempt to storm Kyiv failed.
-After withdrawing from the capital, it began regrouping and reinforcing its ground troops in the east for what could be a climactic battle.
+After withdrawing from the capital, Russia began regrouping and reinforcing its ground troops in the east for an all-out offensive.

 “No matter how many Russian troops are driven there, we will fight,” Zelenskyy vowed.
 "We will defend ourselves.
 We will do it every day.”

-The Ukraine military's general staff said Russian forces Monday were increasing assaults in the Luhansk and Donetsk regions — both of which are part of the Donbas — as well as in the area of Zaporizhzhia.
+The Ukraine military's general staff said Russian President Vladimir Putin's forces were increasing assaults in the Luhansk and Donetsk regions — both of which are part of the Donbas — as well as in the area of Zaporizhzhia.

-It also said Russia was sending reinforcements to the Crimean Peninsula — seized from Ukraine in 2014 — and to the Rostov-on-Don area, which borders Ukraine.

-Witnesses in key cities Kharkiv and Bakhmut near the front line saw no immediate sign of increased military activity there.
-Associated Press journalists reported hearing distant artillery fire in some areas, but that has happened sporadically for weeks.
+“This morning, almost along the whole front line of the Donetsk, Luhansk and Kharkiv regions, the occupiers attempted to break through our defenses," Oleksiy Danilov, secretary of Ukraine’s national security council, was quoted as telling Ukrainian media.
+“Fortunately, our military is holding out.
+They passed through only two cities.
+This is Kreminna and another small town."

 At least seven people were reported killed in the missile strikes on Lviv, a city close to the Polish border that has seen only sporadic attacks during almost two months of war and has become a haven for civilians fleeing the fighting elsewhere.
 To the Kremlin’s increasing anger, Lviv has also become a major gateway for NATO-supplied weapons.